abfleishman/active-learning-detect/README.md

 1) We use Tensorflow Object Detection API (Faster RCNN with Resnet 50 as default option)  to fine tune object detection.
 2) Tensorflow Object Detection API is setup on Linux box (Azure DSVM is an option) that you can ssh to.
 See docs for Tensorflow Object Detection API regarding its general config.
 3) Data(images) is in Azure blob storage
 4) Human annotators use [VOTT](https://github.com/Microsoft/VoTT)  to label\revise images.
-To support another tagging tool it's output (boudin boxes) need to be converted to csv form -- pull requests are welcomed!
+To support another tagging tool it's output (bounding boxes) need to be converted to csv form -- pull requests are welcomed!

 Here is general flow has 2 steps:
 1) Environments setup
-2) Active Learnining cycle: labeling data and running scipts to update model and feed back results for human annotator to review.
+2) Active Learning cycle: labeling data and running scripts to update model and feed back results for human annotator to review.
-The whole flow is currenly automated with **4 scrips** user needs to run.
+The whole flow is currently automated with **4 scrips** user needs to run.

 ### General  prep